 The method used

-To achieve this surprising result, the researchers used a 'three-dimensional' culture medium, providing the cells with different amounts of growth factors and developmental proteins, by trial and error, until they found the right combination to make them combine sun to become a functioning organ (in the photo the activity of the cells).
-The pituitary gland was then implanted on a guinea pig with a malfunction of that organ, and it perfectly replaced the original function (notes: once in a while an experiment ended well for a guinea pig).
+To obtain this surprising result, the researchers used a 'three-dimensional' culture medium, supplying the cells with growth factors and developmental proteins in different quantities, by trial and error, until they found the right combination to ensure that these combine from sun to become a functioning organ (in the photo the activity of the cells).
+The pituitary gland was then implanted on a guinea pig with a malfunction of that organ, and it perfectly replaced the original function (notes: for once an experiment ended well for a guinea pig).

-Technically, it could be called a 'synthetic' organ: but in fact, what is the difference?
-It is an organ made up of its own stem cells that works exactly like the original one: the body doesn't notice any difference.
-This approach has enormous potential: in the future each of our organs could always have a 'twin' ready to replace it: it is a matter of waiting at least a decade, while considering the current pace of research, science will be able to reproduce organs from human stem cells. already within three to four years.
+Technically, it could be called a 'synthetic' organ: but in reality, what is the difference?
+It is an organ made up of its own stem cells that works exactly like the original one: the body does not notice any difference.
+This approach has enormous potential: in the future, every one of our organs he could have always a 'twin' ready to replace it: we have to wait at least a decade, while considering the current pace of research, science will be able to reproduce organs from human stem cells within three or four years.